kbaseattic/design_docs/probabilistic_annotation.md

 for Gap Filling and Quality Assessment in Genome-Scale Metabolic Models](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1003882)

-Many different types from different sources are used but developer input is needed to map out the details of which function requires which data types.
+Many different data types from different sources are used.

 from ProbabilisticAnnotation.spec -